DEFRA/ffc-development-guide/standards/source-code.md

 ### Readme
 A `README.md` should be added to initialise the repository.
 As work begins on the repository, the README must adhere to [FFC documentation standards](documentation-standards.md).

+### Commit Signing
+Signed commits will need to be enforced in the main branch.

 ## Branch naming convention
 Branches should be named in the format `<project code>-<ticket id>-<description of change>` in lower case.